Dr. Simon Paul Atkinson (PFHEA)

 My passion is for effective educational design in higher education.

-My contribution to this cause is to share personal, original, visualisations of models of educational design as widely as possible to be used by educators and policymakers.
+My contribution to this cause is to work with institutions and individual faculty, to develop personal, original, visualisations of models of educational design and practice applicable to educators and policymakers.

-Simon was the Associate Dean of Teaching Enhancement, Scholarship and Research at BPP University (2011-2018) where he took a leading role in the enhancement of teaching through the educational design of qualifications in academic practice (PGCPHE) and recognition of professional practice in the form of the HEA accredited CPD Framework, Headway.
-Simon also led institutional strategy and development in use of online learning environments and in the Scholarship and Research agenda.
+He was formerly the Associate Dean of Teaching Enhancement, Scholarship and Research at BPP University (2011-2018) where he took a leading role in the enhancement of teaching through the educational design of qualifications in academic practice (PGCPHE) and recognition of professional practice in the form of the HEA accredited CPD Framework, Headway.
+Simon also led institutional strategy and development in use of online learning environments and in the Scholarship and Research Agenda.
 Simon became a Principal Fellow of the Higher Education Academy in 2015.
-He was lead author of the 2012-2013 HEA Internationalisation Change Academy project POISE.
+He was the lead author of the 2012-2013 HEA Internationalisation Change Academy project POISE.

-Simon joined BPP University College in 2011 from a role at the LSE as an Educational Developer (Academic Staff Development) with the Teaching and Learning Centre where he was responsible for teaching modules on 'developing teaching practice', 'lecturing', and course design' (2010-11).
-He was formerly the Director of Teaching & Learning at the College of Education, Massey University, New Zealand, supporting the implementation of new blended learning delivery approaches and teaching a 100% online distance module entitled 'Education in the Digital Age'.
+Simon joined BPP University College in 2011 from a role at the LSE as an Educational Developer (Academic Staff Development) with the Teaching and Learning Centre where he taught modules on ‘developing teaching practice’, ‘lecturing’, and course design’ (2010-11).
+He was formerly the Director of Teaching & Learning at the College of Education, Massey University, New Zealand, supporting the implementation of new blended learning delivery approaches and teaching a 100% online distance module entitled ‘Education in the Digital Age’.

 Prior to joining Hull, Simon was part of the Academic Professional Development Programme of the Institute for Educational Technology (Open University-UK) 2001-2003, and the Centre for Continuing Education at Victoria University of Wellington, New Zealand 1999-2001.
 He has also worked in development at the University of Oxford and in continuing education at Exeter University UK

 Capacity building for new modes of delivery